tommp/OCR-TextReader/README.md

 A C++ application for reading text from images

 Run it from the source folder, command structure is:
-../tr <threshold type> <image file path> <localized thresholding section size> <draw boxes> <save objects> <read>
+../tr "threshold type" "image file path" "localized thresholding section size" "draw boxes" "save objects" "read"

 Options:
-	<threshold type> can be c or z, c runs the canny edge detector, z runs with localized pooled thresholding.
+	"threshold type" can be c or z, c runs the canny edge detector, z runs with localized pooled thresholding.
-	<image file path> path to the image to process.
+	"image file path" path to the image to process.
-	<localized thresholding section size> only used if first option is z, sets the size og the smaller sections in pixels.
+	"localized thresholding section size" only used if first option is z, sets the size og the smaller sections in pixels.
-	<draw boxes> can be 0 or 1, if 1, draws the boundary boxes on the output image.
+	"draw boxes" can be 0 or 1, if 1, draws the boundary boxes on the output image.
-	<save objects> can be 0 or 1, if 1, saves each segmented object in ../data/letters/
-	<read> can be 0 or 1, if 1, reads the segmented leters and stores the result in results.txt
+	"save objects" can be 0 or 1, if 1, saves each segmented object in ../data/letters/ "read" can be 0 or 1, if 1, reads the segmented leters and stores the result in results.txt

 Example command: